Vinjul1704/SoulsTAS/README.md

 ## Compiling
-To compile the program yourself, use latest rust nightly: `cargo build --release` If you are using Linux, cross-compile for Windows using xwin: `cargo xwin build --release --target x86_64-pc-windows-msvc`
+To compile the program yourself, use latest rust nightly: `cargo build --release --target x86_64-pc-windows-msvc` If you are using Linux, cross-compile for Windows using xwin: `cargo xwin build --release --target x86_64-pc-windows-msvc`